nwthomas/website/client/constants/blogs/the-pursuit-of-persistence-and-grit.md

 ---

 > This article originally appeared on [Medium](https://medium.com/@nwthomas/the-pursuit-of-persistence-and-grit-c13ad37743c4).
+It has received slight edits (since we're all better at our hobbies - like writing - as we get older), but it's still true to its original vision.

 ---